 No person shall keep bees if in the opinion of an authorised officer, the keeping of bees is, or is likely to become, a nuisance or potential danger to any person.

-Provided that the keeping of bees complies with all other requirements (with the exception of 8.3(e)) contained in this bylaw, there is no maximum number of hives for properties which are zoned rural under the Waikato District Plan.
+Provided that the keeping of bees complies with all other requirements (with the exception of 8.5) contained in this bylaw, there is no maximum number of hives for properties which are zoned rural or general rural zone under the Waikato District Plan.

 A person may keep bees provided they comply with the following conditions:

-In properties which are zoned urban under the Waikato District Plan:
+In properties which are within an urban area:

-where there is no solid fence of 1.8m or taller on any adjoining property boundary, hives must be placed at a minimum distance of 5m to that boundary.
+where there is no solid fence of 1.8m or taller on any adjoining property boundary, hives must be placed at a minimum distance of 5m to that boundary; or

-where there is a solid fence of 1.8m or taller on any property boundary, the hives are placed no closer than 3m from that boundary; and
+where there is a solid fence of 1.8m or taller on any property boundary, the hives are placed no closer than 3m from that boundary;

-In properties which are zoned country living or rural residential under the Waikato District Plan, hives are placed no closer than 12m metres to any adjoining boundary to a residential dwelling; and
+In properties which are within a lifestyle area, hives are placed no closer than 12m to any adjoining boundary to a residential dwelling;

-Note - This clause will also apply to any properties which will be zoned village in any Waikato District Plan subsequent to the Operative District Plan as of May 2021.

-In properties which are zoned rural under the Waikato District Plan, hives are placed no closer than 125 metres to any adjoining boundary to a residential dwelling; and
+In properties which are within a rural area under the Waikato District Plan, hives are placed no closer than 25m metres to any adjoining boundary to a residential dwelling; and

-The minimum property area ofis 500 square metres or greater; and
+A person may keep bees only in a minimum property area of 500m2 or greater.

-Except by prior written approval, the number of hives in all zones does not exceed that which is allowed for the area of the premises as indicated in the following table:
+Except by prior written approval, the number of hives in all zone (excluding the General Rural Zone or Rural Zone as defined in Proposed and Operative Waikato District Plan) does not exceed that which is allowed for the area of the premises as indicated in the following table: